(this post was updated May 11, 2021)

 To assure that trees installed under this program survive, participants should follow good horticultural practices such as checking for the root flare before planting and providing proper maintenance such as mulching and watering.
 Attention should also be paid to the proper storage and handling of trees prior to installation.
 This Cornell guide to transplanting and maintenance is excellent.

-Since 1999, 69 different communities and 9 community groups have participated in 10,000 TREES … AND GROWING and 18,053 trees have been approved and funded.
+Since 1999, 105 different communities and 22 community groups have participated in 10,000 TREES … AND GROWING and more than 22,600 trees have been approved and funded.
 Those cities that sustained some of the greatest damages & losses (Watertown and Syracuse) have been yearly participants.
-Many other storm-ravaged communities (Fayetteville, Manlius, Dewitt, E. Syracuse, Fulton, Oswego, Sackets Harbor, Canton, Potsdam and Ogdensburg) have participated at some point since over the past 15 years to help rebuild their urban canopy with thoughtfulness and guidance to avoid some of the planting mistakes of the past.
+Many other storm-ravaged communities (Fayetteville, Manlius, Dewitt, E. Syracuse, Fulton, Oswego, Sackets Harbor, Canton, Potsdam and Ogdensburg) have participated at some point over the past 2 decades to help rebuild their urban canopy with thoughtfulness and guidance to avoid some of the planting mistakes of the past.
 Other communities with active planting programs, many with tree boards or committees (such as Buffalo, Cortland, Schenectady, Medina, Batavia, Cazenovia, Franklinville, Brockport, Tonawanda, Utica, Rome, Albany, Troy and Williamsville) see value in the program and the cost benefits provided.
 This is a win-win for the community as well as National Grid.

 If your community is within the National Grid upstate NY electric service area and has not yet participated, we encourage you to check out the program and the benefits you (and we!) can achieve.
-For those outside of the National Grid service area, we encourage you to start (or continue) dialogues with you local utility arborists to consider a similar program within their service area.
-Utilities have a stake in the communities they serve and we all want a better, healthier, thriving urban forest along our streets for the benefits tree provide for our customers and the places we call home.
+For those outside of the National Grid service area, we encourage you to start (or continue) dialogues with your local utility arborists to consider a similar program within their service area.
+Utilities have a stake in the communities they serve, and we all want a better, healthier, thriving urban forest along our streets and the benefits trees provide for our customers and the places we call home.